yoctoproject/poky/documentation/migration-guides/migration-4.3.rst

    ``virtual/XXX`` provider/dependencies where a ``PREFIX`` was used as well, as we don't need both and it made automated dependency rewriting unnecessarily complex.
-In general this only affects internal toolchain dependencies so isn't end user visible.
+In general this only affects internal toolchain dependencies so isn't end user visible, but if for some reason you have custom classes or recipes that rely upon the old providers then you will need to update those.